 It was a pristine summer morning along the shores of Swiftcurrent Lake.
 Mist slowly rose off the water while the orange light slid down the mountains.
 A great way to end my time in Many Glacier.

 From the day I left Glacier National Park in 2013 I've dreamt of returning one day.
 My first trip to Glacier was a straight backpacking / hiking trip.
-Our first hike was over 40 miles, taking us from St. Mary's visitor center all the way over to the Lake McDonald Lodge.
-Along the way we saw so many incredible places, including Gunsight Lake.
+Our first hike was over 40 miles, taking us from the St. Mary's visitor center all the way over to the Lake McDonald Lodge.
+Along the way we saw so many incredible places: Sperry Chalet, Gunsight Pass, Lake Ellen Wilson, and Gunsight Lake.